 Mr David O'Farrell, Exploration Manager compiled the information in Section 1 and Section 2 of the following JORC Table 1 and is the Competent Person for those sections.
+Mr Stephen Godfrey, the Resource Development Manager for Horizon Minerals Ltd has compiled the information in Section 3 and is the Competent Person for this section.
 The following Table and Sections are provided to ensure compliance with the JORC Code (2012 edition) requirements for the reporting of Mineral Resources.
-For further detail, please refer to the announcements made to the ASX by Horizon Minerals Ltd (2019) and Orminex Ltd relating to the Penny's Find gold project.
+For further detail, please refer to the announcements made to the ASX by Horizon Minerals Ltd (2019) and Orminex Ltd relating to the Pennys Find gold project.